Updated January 2019

 I am living life to the full

 2.5 years post diagnosis, surgery and chemo I am still having clear scans!
 I am living life to the full, enjoying my family and friends and also went back to work in January of this year!
-I stay fit with regular runs, walks with my dog and trips to the gym and completed a triathlon last year for Pancreatic Cancer UK!
+I stay fit with regular runs, walks with my dog and trips to the gym.
+I completed a triathlon last year for Pancreatic Cancer UK!

 Update February 2014